Intuit Global Privacy Statement

 Certain parts of the Intuit Platform make use of biometric personal information (“Biometric Information“).
 Biometric Information can be subject to additional laws and regulations.

-We collect Biometric Information from you when you enroll in our biometric identity program and automatically as part of our anti-fraud protection, authentication and customer support activities.
+We collect Biometric Information from you when you enroll in our biometric identity program available through certain of our services and automatically as part of our anti-fraud protection, authentication and customer support activities.
 These identifiers may include facial recognition information, voiceprints and key-stroke information, as well as mathematical representations of your biometric identifier, such as the template maintained for comparison.
 We use Biometric Information to identify and authenticate you, and for security and similar purposes.
 We share Biometric Information with third-party service providers who assist with our information technology, security and fraud programs, our professional advisors, and as required by law or regulation.
 Intuit does not sell your Biometric Information.

 When we collect Biometric Information, you will receive a specific notice and consent request at the time of that collection.
 You are not required to consent to the collection of Biometric Information in order to use our services, although some functionality may not be available if you decline and you may withdraw your consent at any time.